The CADE ATP System Competition

 StarExec installation package.

-The competition organizer have examplar StarExec installation packages
+The competition organizers have examplar StarExec installation packages

-that you can use as a starting point - email the competition organizer
+that you can use as a starting point - email the competition organizers

 to get one that is appropriate for your ATP system.